Kilt, Black Watch tartan

 For more formal wear, always sporran.

-But even if I seldom wear a sporran I still consider it a "must have" thing.
+But even if I will seldom wear a sporran anymore, I still consider it a "must have" thing.
 And especially if you should be living closer to a Scottish environment than do I.

 My advice, don't spend too much money on it.